 - 1. Violation of Federal or State statutes on school grounds or involving school activities. - 2.
 Possession, transmission, or use of narcotics, counterfeit drugs, drug paraphernalia, alcohol, and other dangerous or illegal substances including authorized prescription medicine. - 3.
 Contributing to and encouraging disruptive behavior, including, but not limited to, fighting. - 4.
-Creating a disturbance. - Disobedience, disrespect, and/or insubordination to visitors/volunteers, and/or employees of the district. - 6.
-Intentional, negligent, or careless damaging of school property, student's property, or school personnel's/visitor's private property. - 7.
+Creating a disturbance, including, but not limited to, making threats in any form (verbal, written, or digital). - 5.
+Disobedience, disrespect, and/or insubordination to visitors/volunteers, and/or employees of the district. - Intentional, negligent, or careless damaging of school property, student's property, or school personnel's/visitor's private property. - 7.
 Intentionally giving false information to employees of the district. - Gambling - 9.
-Use, transmission or possession of tobacco in any form, including imitation products. - 10.
-Intimidation of employees, visitors/volunteers, or students of the district. - 11.
-Use or display of vulgar language, gestures, pictures, gang-related activities, violence, or sexually suggestive materials to employees, visitors/volunteers, or students of the district. - 12.
-Theft. - 13.
+Use, transmission or possession of tobacco or nicotine in any form, including imitation products. - 10.
+Intimidation and/or threats toward students, visitors/volunteers, or employees of the district (includes note-writing). - 11.
+Use or display of vulgar language, gestures, pictures, gang-related activities, violence, or sexually suggestive materials to employees, visitors/volunteers, or students of the district (includes note-writing).

+- 12. Theft. - 13.
 Cheating or plagiarism. - 14.
 Truancy. - 15.
 Tardiness to school or class. - 16.
 Leaving school property or any assigned educational location without official permission or being in an unapproved location at any time. - 17.
 Inattention in class, study halls, assemblies. - 18.
 Violation of technology acceptable use and internet safety policy. - 19.
 Throwing of food, liquid, or other unauthorized objects in the building or on school grounds (includes snowballs and spitting). - 20.
 Possession, transmission or use of weapons such as guns, knives, explosives, chains or other tools, which might be considered capable of inflicting harm to another person. - 21.
 Commission of an immoral act. - 22.
-Willful violation of the student responsibilities as established by the Board of Education.

-- 23. Wrongly discharging an alarm system. - 24.
+Willful violation of the student responsibilities as established by the Board of Education. - 23.
+Wrongly discharging an alarm system. - 24.
 Inappropriate use of prohibited electronic devices. - 25.
 Loitering, littering, or causing a disturbance on public or private property adjacent to or across from a school. - 26.
 Failure or refusal to serve assigned discipline (detentions). - 27.
 Hazing, harassment or bullying.